Blackie001/Button1/README.md

 # Button
-1when the cursor is hover on top of the button,
+When the cursor is hover on top of the button,
-When you hover your mouse over a word, **only that single word** becomes perfectly clear and readable — the rest stay blurred.
+When you hover your mouse over the button, the term **download** appears on top of **Hover me**.

 Pure HTML + CSS only → **Zero JavaScript**